What is it?

 - Take the collection boxes back at the end of the amnesty period

-- Sort out the stationary and distribute accordingly
+- Sort out the stationery and distribute accordingly

 - Ask your team members to help – make it fun.
 Perhaps hold a coffee morning to herald the end of the amnesty